-Spanish public broadcaster accused Jews of promoting Satanism.
+Spanish public broadcaster accuses Jews of promoting Satanism

-“Through black magic, the Israelites called on the powers of darkness with demonic rational,” the announcer continues.
+“Through black magic, the Israelites called on the powers of darkness with demonic rational,” the announcer of the program said.